textpattern/textpattern.github.io/tags/if-search-results.md

 </txp:if_search>
 ```

-Detects if a search is in progress, calls the "article":article tag to perform the search but *inhibits display via the @pgonly@ attribute*.
+Detects if a search is in progress, calls the [article](article) tag to perform the search but **inhibits display via the `pgonly` attribute**.
 Once the search has been performed (internally) and Textpattern knows how many search results there are, you can then use "if_search_results":if-search-results to detect whether there were any or not.
 Why you have to do this?
 Because it's the only way to use the tag!
-Trying to use it without first calling an "article":article tag will give unexpected results and, more often than not, a "Page template ... does not contain a txp:article tag" warning.
+Trying to use it without first calling an [article](article) tag will give unexpected results and, more often than not, a "Page template ... does not contain a txp:article tag" warning.

 Note: You must ensure that all attributes used in your two article tags are identical (except for any `form` attributes, which can safely be omitted when using `pgonly`).
 Failure to keep the tags in sync will result in strange article counts or odd behaviour.
 {: .alert-block .information}

-Other tags used: "if_search":if-search, "article":article, "else":else, "search_term":search-term.
+Other tags used: "if_search":if-search, [article](article), [else](else), "search_term":search-term.

 ### Example 3: Take action when there are too many hits